Non-Fermi liquid behavior and quantum criticality in cubic heavy fermion systems with non-Kramers multipolar local moments: Abstract

 \section{Abstract}

-In the presence of strong spin-orbit coupling and a crystal electric field, local moments in rare-earth metallic systems can develop higher-rank electric and magnetic multipolar moments.
-When these moments hybridize with conduction electrons, highly anisotropic Kondo couplings and subsequent RKKY interactions between local moments emerge.
-Inspired by recent experiments on the \ce{Pr(Ti,V)2Al20} compounds, we study possible non-Fermi liquids and quantum critical behaviors in the multipolar Bose-Fermi Kondo model, which can be regarded as a local version of the multipolar Kondo lattice model.
+Notable non-Fermi liquid and quantum critical behaviors are observed in rare-earth metallic systems with non-Kramers local moments supporting a number of different multipolar moments.
+A prominent example is Pr(Ti,V)$_2$Al$_{20}$, where the non-Kramers doublet of the Pr$^{3+}$ ion allows quadrupolar and octupolar moments, but lacks a dipolar moment.
+Previous theoretical studies show that a single impurity Kondo problem with such an unusual local moment leads to novel non-Fermi liquid states.
+In this work, we investigate possible quantum critical behaviors arising from the competition between non-Fermi liquid states and multipolar-ordered phases induced by the RKKY interaction.
+We consider a local version of the corresponding Kondo lattice model, namely the Bose-Fermi Kondo model.
 Here, the multipolar local moments are coupled to fermionic and bosonic bath degrees of freedom representing the multipolar Kondo effect and RKKY interactions.
 Using a perturbative renormalization group (RG) study up to two loop order, we find critical points between non-Fermi liquid Kondo fixed points and a quadrupolar ordered fixed point.
 The critical points describe quantum critical behaviors at the corresponding phase transitions and can be distinguished by higher order corrections in the octupolar susceptibility that can be measured by ultrasound experiments.
 Our results imply the existence of a rich expansion of the phases and quantum critical behaviors in multipolar heavy fermion systems.